rich5580/BudgetBuddy/README.md

 3. Video demo of application and its functionality.

 # Project Benefits:
-1. Resume experience; available on GitHub
-2. Experience with Android Studio
+- Experience with Android Studio
-3. Resource we can promote

 # Project Risks:
 1. Technical difficulties